-There Are No Losers in the Animal Crossing Economy
+The Quiet Revolution of Animal Crossing

 Many years ago, when my son was 5, he got upside down on a long-term loan in Animal Crossing, Nintendo’s 2002 video game about running away from home to lead a prosaic life in an adorable animal village.
 The problem was familiar, although perhaps not to a kindergartner: He had spent his income on the trappings of consumer life—furniture, garments, accessories, even video games.
 But now he had no room for all that stuff, he explained to me.
-He also had no cash to pay off the mortgage, which the local real-estate tycoon, a racoon named Tom Nook, had forced him to take out upon arrival.
+He also had no cash to pay off the mortgage, which the local real-estate tycoon, a raccoon named Tom Nook, had forced him to take out upon arrival.
 Until the note was paid, my son reasoned, he wouldn’t be able to take out another loan—to fund a home expansion that would finally make room for all his purchases.
 “What should I do?” he asked.

 For years, I spun this story as an example of games’ special ability to teach complexity.
 What the hell kind of video game consigns you to a mortgage when you boot it up?
 But Animal Crossing had taught my young son about the trap of long-term debt before he ever had a bank account.

-Note: * This article previously misspelled the Japanese word for "pastoral hometown."
-It is furusato, not furatsu.